Prospects for cosmological constraints using gravitational wave memory: Geometric quantities

+Here, $(\E, \B)$ are scalars, $(\E_a, \B_a)$ are vectors and $(\E_{ab}, \B_{ab})$ are tensors defined on the 2-D surface.
+The two scalars, vectors and tensors are the 10 components of the Weyl tensor and are not independent.
+Since, we are interested in GW memory, we will focus only on the tensor perturbations.
+To do that, we must identify the physical quantities and their dynamical equations.

-In covariant formulation, like in 1+3 formulation, we write the perturbed Einstein's equations in LRS-II spacetime into a set of evolution, propagation and constraint equations of electric $(\E,\, \E_{a},\, \E_{ab})$ and magnetic parts $(\B,\, \B_{a},\, \B_{ab})$ of Weyl tensor and the memory tensor ($\Sigma_{ab}$)~\cite{clarksonlrs}.
-To the first order in perturbations, the propagation equations (along the radial direction, denoted by over-hat, and the 2-space derivatives are given by $\delta$) for $\E, \, \B$ are:
+In semi-tetrad formulation, the perturbed Einstein's equations in LRS-II spacetimes can be written as a set of evolution, propagation and constraint equations of electric $(\E_{a},\, \E_{ab})$ and magnetic parts $(\B_{a},\, \B_{ab})$ of Weyl tensor and instantaneous memory tensor ($\Sigma_{ab}$).
+The propagation and constraints reduce the number of independent degrees of freedom (DOF).
+In particular, the propagation equations (along the radial direction, denoted by over-hat, and the 2-space derivatives are given by $\delta$) for $ \E_{a}, \B_{a}$ and their evolution equations, lead to the following constraints:

-Substituting these in the propagation equation and demanding that the electric and magnetic Weyl are orthogonal, we obtain the following constraints:

 where, $\lc_{ab}$ is Levi-Civita tensor in $2-$D surface.
-Substituting the above constraint leads to:
+Along with the propagation equation for the scalars,

+we have only 2 DOF for the tensor perturbations.
+We are now in a position to obtain the evolution of $\Sigma_{ab}$ for these 2 DOFs.
+Details in the appendix~\eqref{app:DOF}.